 This project is unique.
-It touches other approaches, such as restorative practice and circle time, but its emphasis on developing positive and socially aware thinking is different.
-The young people they have worked with have done much to rescue and shape their own lives.
+It touches other approaches, such as restorative justice and circle time, but its emphasis on developing positive and socially aware thinking is different.
+The young people they have helped have done much to rescue and shape their own lives.